Transition Support Package

 The following organisations are helping people adapt to the new NDIS environment.
 This includes identifying and delivering practical and targeted resources.

 ADEC helps community members from culturally diverse backgrounds with disability, their carers and families to build knowledge, confidence and skills to navigate the NDIS.

 Australian Federation of Disability Organisations (AFDO) aims to increase people’s understanding of the NDIS and boost their confidence in accessing the scheme.
 Sign up for AFDO’s Disability Loop eNews to stay in the loop!
 Get regular news, resources, stories and information about disability and the NDIS.

 Down Syndrome Victoria (DSV) provides specialist Down Syndrome related information and support for families and professionals to support transition to the NDIS.
 DSV resources include Introduction to the NDIS, Preparing to plan, drafting goals, becoming a savvy consumer.

 Ethnic Communities Council of Victoria

-Ethnic Communities Council of Victoria (ECCV) provides support for people with a disability, their families and carers from culturally and linguistically diverse communities to be informed about the NDIS and how to access it.
+Ethnic Communities Council of Victoria (ECCV) provides support for people with disability, their families and carers from culturally and linguistically diverse communities to be informed about the NDIS and how to access it.
 ECCV have a presentation that provides an introduction and context to the NDIS.
-The presentation covers diversity of types of disabilities, strengths of people with a disability, rights of people with a disability.
+The presentation covers diversity of types of disabilities, strengths of people with disability, rights of people with disability.
 The purpose of this presentation is to reduce stigma and build disability awareness.
 A video- Disability in the Australian context has also been developed.

 Self Advocacy Resource Unit